Here we comment on the energy efficiency status of sorting in some programming languages and recommend actions for improvments.

 gives quick wins, 2. should be doable, and perhaps even 3.

-Before we comment on single languages, we shortly
+Before we comment on particular languages, we shortly

 The following quick-wins can be achieved by improving implementations: